Hong Kong replaces State Street as manager of largest ETF

 HONG KONG, March 29 (Reuters) - A supervisory body of Hong Kong's central bank has decided to replace a unit of State Street Corp STT.N as manager of the territory's largest exchange-traded fund of more than $14 billion, the first such move since the vehicle was launched more than two decades ago.

-State Street said in a statement on Tuesday that its unit, State Street Global Advisors (SSGA), which has been running the exchange-traded fund since 1999 will be removed.
+State Street said in a statement on Tuesday its unit State Street Global Advisors (SSGA) - which has been running the exchange-traded fund (ETF), dubbed "TraHK", since 1999 - would be removed.
 This follows a U-turn by SSGA last year over an investment decision linked to U.S. sanctions on Chinese firms.

-State Street, which still remains the custodian of the fund, said Hang Seng Investment Management Ltd, a wholly-owned subsidiary of Hang Seng Bank 0011.HK, an affiliate of HSBC HSBA.L, has been selected as the new manager for the listed Tracker Fund.
+State Street, which remains the custodian of the fund, said Hang Seng Investment Management Ltd, a wholly-owned subsidiary of Hang Seng Bank 0011.HK, an affiliate of HSBC HSBA.L, had been selected as the new manager for TraHK.

-Hang Seng Investment Management said in a separate statement that the appointment is subject to regulatory approvals and the transition is expected to be completed in the third quarter of 2022.
+Hang Seng Investment Management said in a separate statement the appointment was subject to regulatory approvals and the transition was expected to be completed in the third quarter of 2022.

+The ETF, which is popular among Hong Kong retail investors and pension funds with HK$111 billion in assets as of Monday, was set up in 1998 by Hong Kong's government to offload shares it bought during the Asian financial crisis.

+"TraHK underpins the retirement (and) wealth proposition for much of Hong Kong’s working population, with Mandatory Provident Fund (MPF) investments accounting for approximately 17.5% of TraHK’s assets," Diana Cesar, CEO of Hang Seng Bank said in a statement, referring to compulsory pension savings.

 ((Selena.Li@thomsonreuters.com; +852 39525868;))